 I decided to do the same searches in a different browser to see if I got the same results.
 I didn’t.
 Did it have something to do with cookies?
 No. The difference was being logged into my Google account.

-Google has 200 ranking factors but I don’t think being logged into your Google account is one of them but whatever reason, when you are logged in your keyword searches rank higher and you will be lulled into a false sense of security.
+Google has 200 ranking factors but I don’t think being logged into your Google account is one of them but for whatever reason, when you are logged in your keyword searches rank higher and you will be lulled into a false sense of security.
 So when checking on your keywords make sure you are logged out of your Google account.

 Try it and see for yourself.
 When you are logged in even your Google+ pages may appear on page one.
 When you are logged out the results are very different.